python-poetry/poetry/docs/configuration.md

 - Windows: `%LOCALAPPDATA%\pypoetry`
 - macOS: `~/Library/Caches/pypoetry`

-You can override the Cache directory by setting the `POETRY_CACHE_DIR` environment variable.
+You can override the cache directory by setting the `POETRY_CACHE_DIR` environment variable.

 ## Available settings